 San Diego County is one of the best regions in the United State for off-roading, featuring abundant off-road trails ranging from mellow dirt roads to hard-core rock crawling trails.

 To make it easier to navigate, we’ve grouped the off-road trails into different destinations.
-For instance, all of the trails in Anza-Borrego will be listed together.
+Where we have separate guides to areas, you can follow links to those to learn more.
 We’ll provide an indication of difficulty for each trail, but please know that this isn’t an official grading system at all.
 We recommend exploring these trails with someone whose done them before and has experience off-roading.

-If you are just getting started, or looking for people to go wheelin’ with, San Diego has several off-roading clubs that are great places to meet other off-roading and overlanding enthusiast.
-Also, we recommend getting appropriate training in off-road safety, driving and recovery.
+If you are just getting started or looking for people to go wheelin’ with, San Diego has several off-roading clubs that are great places to meet other off-roading and overlanding enthusiasts.
+Also, we recommend getting appropriate training in off-road safety, driving, and recovery.
 The clubs can be a great resource for getting this training.

 Lastly, before we jump into the list, please know that it is a work in progress.
 There are MANY trails in San Diego.
 While we hope to get to them all eventually, it’s gonna take a while!

 The information in this guide is for informational purposes only.
 We use Gaia GPS and can highly recommend it.
 We also bring high-quality printed topographic maps while in the backcountry

 Anza-Borrego Desert State Park, located on the eastern side of San Diego County, is the crown jewel in San Diego’s off-road offerings.
 The 915-square-mile park can be explored via 500 miles of dirt roads and technical four-wheel-drive routes.

 There is a little bit of everything in Anza-Borrego, from mellow dirt roads through remote valleys to the hardcore off-roading area of Ocotillo Wells SRVA.
 For detailed information on some of the best trails, visit our guide to Anza-Borrego off-roading.